FAQ - hearing aids

 If I purchase hearing aids from your clinic, what's included in my purchase other than the hearing aids?

-If you purchase hearing aids from our clinic, we include:
+If you purchase hearing aids from our clinic, we include with the sale price:

 • After these 3 appointments are completed, you are still entitled to Aftercare services for a period of 3 months, in which you can attend clinic for as many appointments as you require for on-going support and maintenance costs.